Healthy Homes Assessment Hastings Central

 Hastings Central Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory throughout Hastings Central and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is required throughout Hastings Central and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the compliance with any Healthy Homes Standards that apply or will apply to their rental properties.
+• Property managers and landlords have to keep records of their compliance with each Healthy Homes Standard that apply or will apply during the tenancy of their rental properties.

 From July 1st 2021

-• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes